Linxuan-Chen/store_demo_docker_compose_yml/README.md

 ├── backend/ # Backend code
 └── docker-compose.yml # Docker Compose configuration
-Run `docker-compose up --build` to start production container Run `docker-compose -f docker-compose.dev.yml up `
+Run `docker-compose up --build` to start production container Run `docker-compose -f docker-compose.dev.yml up ` to start dev container (Database access is restricted due to AWS free tier limits, so you won't be able to start the server with the command.
+Please use production server instead.)